Faithful Simulation and Detection of Quantum Spin Hall Effect on Superconducting Circuits: Introduction

 Recently, superconducting circuits \cite{cqed1,cqed2,cqed3,Nori-rew-Simu2-JC}, a scalable quantum computation platform, has been applied to simulate quantum many-body systems \cite{s1,s2,s3,s4,s5,s6,s7,s8,s9,TS1D_prl}.
-In the spin concern system \cite{cqed4,Xue_prappl,TS1D_2}, the hopping between each quasi-lattice could be adjusted separately and there is no limitation on nearly all parameters that are used to fix the physical properties of the system, such as the hopping strength, on site potential, hopping phase, etc. Here, we propose a coupled transmission-line resonators (TLRs) and transmons system to simulate a 2D topological insulator.
-We vary the coupling coefficients and hopping phases of the system, fix the parameters where the system is the topological insulator.
-Phase diagram is fixed to show where the QSHE can be realized.
-We also give out the edge states' distribution for special cases, which can be detected by resonance absorption experimentally.
+In the spin concern system \cite{cqed4,Xue_prappl,TS1D_2}, the hopping between each lattice can be adjusted separately and there is no limitation on nearly all parameters that are used to fix the physical properties of the system, such as the hopping strength, on-site potential, hopping phase, etc. Here, we propose a coupled transmission-line resonators (TLRs) and transmons system to simulate a 2D topological insulator.